Product | ADAS & DMS

 Smarter AI Event Triggers

-Category Trigger Name Description Parameters Default (Metric) Default (Imperial)
+Category Trigger Name Description Configurable Parameters Default (Metric) Default (Imperial) Audible Alert

 ADAS Collision A vehicle collides with another vehicle or object,